manios/docker-nagios/README.md

 For more information about the image versions you may refer to the [CHANGELOG](https://github.com/manios/docker-nagios/blob/master/CHANGELOG.md)

+## Container registries

+Since `build-23` ([CHANGELOG](https://github.com/manios/docker-nagios/blob/build-23/CHANGELOG.md#build-23-2024-09-29)), the Nagios Docker image is available in Dockerhub and Github Container Registry (GHCR).
+You can pull it using one of the following ways:

+1. Dockerhub: `docker pull manios/nagios:latest`
+1. Github Container Registry: `docker pull ghcr.io/manios/nagios:latest`

 ## Running

 Run with the example configuration with the following: